Loving Day

-Loving Day is an annual national celebration held on June 12, the anniversary of the 1967 United States Supreme Court decision Loving v.
-Virginia which struck down all anti-miscegenation laws remaining in sixteen U.S. states.
-In the United States, anti-miscegenation laws were U.S. state laws banning interracial marriage, mainly forbidding marriage between two different races, until the Warren Court ruled unanimously in 1967 that these state laws were unconstitutional.
+Loving Day is an annual celebration held on June 12, the anniversary of the 1967 United States Supreme Court decision Loving v.
+Virginia that struck down all anti-miscegenation laws remaining in sixteen U.S. states.
+In the United States, anti-miscegenation laws were U.S. state laws banning mixed-race marriages.
+The Warren Court ruled unanimously in 1967 that these state laws were unconstitutional.
 Chief Justice Earl Warren wrote in the court majority opinion that "the freedom to marry, or not marry, a person of another race resides with the individual, and cannot be infringed by the State."

-Loving Day is not an officially recognized holiday by the U.S. government, despite attempts to make it so.
-Loving Day is the biggest multiracial celebration in the United States.
+Loving Day is not an official national or state holiday in the United States, despite attempts to make it so.
+A writer for Time magazine in 2010 claimed that Loving Day was "the biggest multiracial celebration in the United States."

+According to the Pew Research Center, "In 2019, 11% of all married U.S. adults had a spouse who was a different race or ethnicity from them, up from 3% in 1967.
+Among newlyweds in 2019, roughly one-in-five (19%) were intermarried."